LIKHITH299/LIKHITH299/README.md

 <div align="center">

-### 💡 "Consistency beats intensity."

-⭐ Building one project at a time.
+### Building today for the opportunities of tomorrow.

 </div>